 This ensures that the fluctuations of the switching circuit are in time with that of the audio clock reducing fluctuations and noise.
-The three independent switching regulators are synchronized to the audio clock So when the PSU switches frequencies it is in time with the master audio clock removing clashes and interference.
+The three independent switching regulators are synchronized to the audio clock, thus when the PSU switches frequencies it is in time with the master audio clock removing clashes and interference.

-The LINK works as an endpoint for the following protocols/programs
+The LINK II works as an endpoint for the following protocols/programs

 - Airplay® (Shairport-Sync )